• Athletics

 Consider the Need for Preseason Baseline Testing

-While research doesn’t support the necessity of preseason baseline testing, it is widely used in varsity programs and the NCAA recommends it.
+While research doesn’t support the necessity of preseason baseline testing, it’s widely used in varsity programs and the NCAA recommends it.
 Many institutions offer baseline tests for all club athletes or at least those participating in contact sports such as field hockey, lacrosse, rugby, soccer, and wrestling.

-Athletes who opt out are asked to sign a waiver or assumption of risk form.
+Athletes who opt out should sign a waiver or assumption of risk form.
 Discuss with counsel whether baseline testing of club athletes is advantageous.
 If your institution chooses not to offer testing, document your reasoning.

 Educate and Train Officers, Coaches, Athletes, Referees